Form 8839 Instructions: How to File the Adoption Tax Credit in 2025

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

 2025 refundability.
 For credits generated from 2025 adoptions, up to $5,000 is refundable.
-Line 15 of the 2025 Form 8839 handles this calculation.
+Line 13 of the 2025 Form 8839 handles this calculation.
 If your credit exceeds your tax liability, the IRS will pay you up to $5,000 directly.
 Carryforward credits from 2024 and prior adoptions are not refundable under this rule.

-Part IV: Employer-Provided Adoption Benefits
+Part III: Employer-Provided Adoption Benefits

-If your employer paid or reimbursed adoption expenses and reported them in Box 12 of your W-2 (Code T), you report those in Part IV.
+If your employer paid or reimbursed adoption expenses and reported them in Box 12 of your W-2 (Code T), you report those in Part III.
 The income exclusion for 2025 is $17,280 — employer-provided benefits up to this amount are excluded from your gross income.

-The double-counting prohibition: You cannot claim the same expense for both the employer exclusion (Part IV) and the tax credit (Part II).
+The double-counting prohibition: You cannot claim the same expense for both the employer exclusion (Part III) and the tax credit (Part II).
 If your employer reimbursed your home study fee, that amount reduces your qualified adoption expenses in Part II.
 Track which expenses came from which source before you calculate either benefit.

 Common Errors That Trigger IRS Adjustment